JenE87/steady_focus/README.md

 ### Unfixed Bugs
 No known unfixed bugs at the time of submission.

+### Known Issues
+**Typography consistency**
+The application uses the Lexend font for improved readability.
+Due to Bootstrap's default styling, some elements required targeted CSS overrides to ensure the font is applied consistently.
+This was handled intentionally using `!important` declarations.
+The site displays correctly, and no functional or accessibility issues are caused by this decision.

 ## Deployment
 ### Local Setup
 To run this project locally, follow the steps below.